 5. Discussion

-The findings of this dissertation shows that supervisory support was positively associated with doctoral completion confidence.
-Of the 132 participant who completed the final questionnaire, 76% reported that regular feedback from supervisors helped them maintain progress during the writing stage.
+The findings of this dissertation show that supervisory support was positively associated with doctoral completion confidence.
+Of the 132 participants who completed the final questionnaire, 76% reported that regular feedback from supervisors helped them maintain progress during the writing stage.

-These findings are consistent with Taylor, 2023, who found that timely supervisory feedback was associated with stronger research self-efficacy.
-The present study also found a small but consistent difference between full-time and part time doctoral candidates.
+These findings are consistent with Taylor (2023), who found that timely supervisory feedback was associated with stronger research self-efficacy.
+The present study also found a small but consistent difference between full-time and part-time doctoral candidates.

-As shown in Figure 4, mean completion-confidence scores increased from 3.4 to 3.9 across the final six months of candidature.
+As shown in Figure 3, mean completion-confidence scores increased from 3.4 to 3.9 across the final six months of candidature.
 The accompanying table reports a standard deviation of 0.61 for the final measurement point.

-The difference between candidates receiving monthly and fortnightly supervision was highly significant (P = 0.047).
-This proves that more frequent supervision causes better dissertation outcomes.
+The difference between candidates receiving monthly and fortnightly supervision was statistically significant (p = .047).
+This finding suggests an association between supervision frequency and completion confidence.

-Across the chapter, participants are referred to as both PhD students and postgraduate researchers.
+Across the chapter, participants are referred to as both doctoral candidates and postgraduate researchers.
 For clarity, a single term should be used consistently unless a distinction is intended.

-Overall, the results demonstrates that supervisory practices are an important feature of the doctoral experience.
+Overall, the results demonstrate that supervisory practices are an important feature of the doctoral experience.
 However, the study was conducted at one institution, and the findings should therefore be interpreted within the context of the sample and research design.